 The Iran Freedom Support Act (P.L.
-109-293, signed September 30, 2006) created Section 5(b)(1) of ISA, subjecting to ISA sanctions firms or persons determined to have sold to Iran (1) "chemical, biological, or nuclear weapons or related technology" or (2) "destabilizing numbers and types" of advanced conventional weapons.
+109-293, signed September 30, 2006) created Section 5(b)(1) of ISA, subjecting to ISA sanctions firms or persons determined to have sold to Iran (1) "chemical, biological, or nuclear weapons or related technologies" or (2) "destabilizing numbers and types" of advanced conventional weapons.
 Sanctions can be applied if the exporter knew or had cause to know that the final destination of the items sold would be to Iran.
+The definitions do not specifically include ballistic or cruise missiles, but those weapons could be considered "related technologies" or, alternatively, judged to be considered a destabilizing number and type of advanced conventional weapon.